thordnel/dvtsregmobile/PRIVACY_POLICY.md

 **Effective date:** August 28, 2025

-DVTS.REG Mobile (“we,” “our,” or “the app”) respects your privacy.
+DOT.REG Mobile (“we,” “our,” or “the app”) respects your privacy.
 This Privacy Policy explains what data is handled, how it is used, and your choices.

 ## 1. No Personal Data Collected
 - The app does **not** collect personal identifiers from your device, such as name, email, phone number, location, contacts, calendar, or device IDs.